Nursery

 As an organisation we are committed to ensuring high quality provision while encouraging local participation.
 Parental involvement in their children’s learning and development continues to be a key management priority.
 We have a committee from within our Board of Directors to ensure that the Nursery provides high quality education and care.

-What Parents/Guardians are saying about Community Works Nursery.
+What Parents/Guardians say about Community Works Nursery.

 My daughter enjoys nursery very much both indoors and outdoors, the nursery allows children to try different foods including exotic fruits like kiwi and watermelon.